Expand Your CMS Capabilities with Our Plugin Store

 What CPC tells you about ad competitiveness and budget efficiency

 CPC reflects how much you're paying for a visit.
 If you're in a highly competitive space, CPC will be higher — but that doesn't always mean poor performance.
-Paired with conversion data, CPC helps evaluate campaign efficiency.
+Paired with conversion data and other ad KPIs, CPC helps evaluate campaign efficiency and the real cost of acquiring traffic.

 Return on Ad Spend (ROAS) & Customer Lifetime Value (LTV)